a5482pick/Chrome-Extension-Event-Listening/README.md

 Communication between a Chrome Extension 'Browser Action', a 'content script', and an active webpage is demonstrated.
-A CSS file is programmatically injected on demand into the active webpage, and a content script is used to retrieve the webpage's URL.
+A CSS file is programmatically injected on demand into the active webpage to change the page's background colour, and a content script is used to both change the page's text colour and to retrieve the page's URL.
 It is seen that a background page is not necessary for these types of action.